Lital2702/myProject/README.md

 * About me - +the student introduces himself.

-* The project gallery - +contains the projects that the student created
+* The project gallery - +contains the projects that the student created.
                         +on each project there is a button that, when clicked, takes you to the page of the specific project you selected

-*
+* Contact us - +contains fields for writing your details and making contact.

+--The secondary page--
+The secondary page is divided into 3 areas:
+* The menu - +contains a photo and name of the student.
+             +by clicking on the image or name it takes you back to the main page.

+* Project name - +contains the name of the project and a sentence that describes it.
+                 +there are two buttons, by pressing the first button you go to view the project and the second button downloads the project files.

+* Image - +a picture of the project.

 # Programming languages i have used